 I'm currently learning Russian in university.
-In Fall 2020 I will be taking RUS 201, or second-year Russian.
 I have had superficial exposure to the language because both my mother and grandmother speak it.
 My main motivations for learning it was because of its utility online.
 Unlike the English internet, the Russian internet is almost entirely free of censorship and is blossoming with all kinds of piracy.
 Also, I have two fluent family members!

 - 6 inflective grammatical cases